Kieran White

-Kieran Raymond White (July 27, 1948 - August 9, 1995, Oregon, United States) was an English baritone rock vocalist and guitarist.
+Kieran Raymond White (July 27, 1948 – August 9, 1995) was an English baritone rock vocalist and guitarist.
 He sang and played in the blues-rock band Steamhammer, formed in 1968.
 Their debut album, Steamhammer. was released in 1969, on which White co-wrote many of the songs and played harmonica.

 White left Steamhammer in 1971 and recorded a solo album, Open Door (released in 1975).
 He also worked for Gull Records as a staff songwriter, and later sang for the jazz-rock band Nucleus.
 After this period, he emigrated to the United States and became a truck driver, settling in Oregon.
-He died in 1995 from cancer.
+He died there in 1995 from cancer.